 Since there is an overabundance of pets these days, pet store owners must work extra hard to differentiate their pets and products from the competition.
-This is especially important given that as of 2021, 70% of US households own at least one pet.
-Pets got even more popular since people were looking for companionship when COVID-19 hit and social distancing measures were put in place.
+This is especially important given that by2021, 70% of US households owned at least one pet.
+Pets got even more popular in the last two years.
+After all, after COVID-19 hit, people were looking for companionship when social distancing measures were put in place.

 At the moment, many individuals no longer distinguish between human and animal family members.
 Pet owners make an effort to provide ideal living circumstances for their pets and place a high value on their animals’ health and well-being.
 If you’re a pet store owner, you can win these people over as clients, as long as you use the right strategy.

-The number of pet videos and photos that are posted online has also gone up during the pandemic, as people working or learning from home find new ways to entertain their furballs.
+The number of pet videos and photos that are posted online has also gone up since 2020.
+More than 2 years later, the interest in pet-related content is still at an all-time high.
+After all, many people are still working or learning from home and need to find new ways to entertain their furballs.
 If you’re advertising any pets, pet food, or pet products for sale, then plugging into industry trends like this one would be a smart move.
-Nevertheless, there is so much pet-related content online.
+In this day and age, there is so much pet-related content online.
 It’s important to produce creative content that will attract clicks and generate engagement with your audience.